Goa economy bears the brunt of India's coronavirus lockdown | DW | 04.01.2021

 "Initially, the severity of the virus wasn't particularly harsh, but the fear was overwhelming," he said.
 Amid all the uncertainty, the business took a huge hit.

-They reopened the establishment nearly six months later, on September 24, but the early days saw just about 10-20% of their usual footfall.
+The restaurant reopened on September 24, but the early days saw just about 10-20% of the usual footfall.
 Things got better towards the end of October, after the popular Indian festivals of Diwali and Dusshera.

 'Initially, the severity of the virus wasn't particularly harsh, but the fear was overwhelming,' said Malhotra